-PREREQUISITE: STUDENTS WILL BE CHOSEN BASED ON LOCAL AND STATE ASSESSMENTS, AND/OR TEACHER RECOMMENDATION, THIS CLASS IS FOR TIER TWO previous class failures, cap of 17 students allowed in class
+PREREQUISITE: STUDENTS WILL BE CHOSEN BASED ON LOCAL AND STATE ASSESSMENTS, AND/OR TEACHER RECOMMENDATION, THIS CLASS IS FOR TIER TWO

 STUDENTS ONLY

 This course is designed to improve reading skills.
 The other portion of the class will focus on comprehension, vocabulary and fluency through reading novels and non-fiction articles.